reportportal/docs/src/md/src/LogDataInReportPortal/LoggingIntegration.md

 There is a client parameter in reportportal.properties with boolean type values for screenshots sending in "black-white" or "color" view.
-By default it is set as "true" and all pictures for ReportPortal will be in a "black-while" format.
+By default it is set as "true" and all pictures for ReportPortal will be in a "black-white" format.

 #### Multipart Logging Request Example